 After you have your list ready to go, it’s time to prioritize your tasks.
 I suggest putting the most important task first.
 Prioritizing the list in order of importance is crucial.
 Why?
 Because it’s best to accomplish the most important tasks before less important tasks.

-Now that you have prioritized your list, it’s time to map it out.
-What I mean by that is that it’s time to put a time commitment to the task.
+Now that you have prioritized your list, it’s time to schedule the items on your list.
+By doing this, you are assigning a time commitment to the task.
 Do what works for you.
 For example, I do all of my time blocking in the afternoon for the next day.
 Why do I do it in the afternoon?
-Because, by then I already know what I want to accomplish for the next day.
+Because, at that time I know what I want to accomplish for the next day.
 This might or might not work for you.
 Find what works for you.
-Since you already know your priorities, put them on your schedule.
-A time blocking planner or a time blocking notepad can help you get started.

-The sample schedule below is an example of blocking your professional time.
+The sample schedule below is an example of blocking your professional tasks.
 You can also time block your personal tasks.

 Here is a sample daily schedule to give you an idea: